 - high blood pressure

-Being physically active can reduce your chances of developing a chronic disease by up to 50%, as well as reducing the risk of premature death by 20% to 30%.
+Being physically active can reduce your chances of developing a long-term condition by up to 50%.
+It can reduce the risk of premature death by 20% to 30%.

 For everyone, being physically active helps to:

-- drastically reduce the risk of chronic diseases including heart disease, strokes and cancer
+- reduce the risk of chronic diseases including heart disease, stroke and cancer

 - build your muscle tone and strength

-- make you feel happier by reducing feelings of stress, anxiety and depression
+- reduce feelings of stress, anxiety and depression

 - improve the quality of your sleep and your daily life

 - increase your energy levels

 - keep your weight at a healthy level